 The type of product you produce will also be affected because of various plastic fabrication methods.
 Because plastic comes in various shapes and sizes, it’s extremely versatile, meaning it’s easier to manipulate into the product you make.
 You’ll also have to use different tools depending on the method of fabrication.

 Plastic fabrication methods include:

 This is achieved by joining together two thermoplastics such as this Kydex 6565 thermoplastic sheet which is used in the manufacturing of airplane interiors to meet certain compliances.
 This is done by melting the surfaces of each of the thermoplastics and pressing them together to combine them and piece them together into the required shape.
 Their easily moldable, durable, and fire-resistant properties make them ideal for such important manufacturing projects.

 However, the type of plastic will determine what welding equipment you’ll require.

 High heats and molds are used here to help shape the plastic you’re using into the specific shape.
-However, there are three different types of plastic molding you can choose from, which include injection molding, blow molding, and rotational molding.
+However, there are three different types of plastic molding you can choose from, which include plastic injection moulding, blow molding, and rotational molding.